lysla/cheatsheet-adonisjs/README.md

 }
 ```

-<p>Like so, we receive a JWT token that will need to be passed throu Headers in requests to get authorization for guarded routes</p>
+<p>Like so, we receive a JWT token that will need to be passed throu Headers in requests to get authorization for guarded routes.<br>
+🎈 We also get a refresh token to use to keep log-in after the base JWT expires.</p>

 ```
 In Headers request: